 ††††† (b) Included in DAIL-NP-17.9.8, Meal Planning Nutrient Requirements.

-††††† (14) "Home delivered nutrition services" means the provision of meals and related nutrition services to older individuals who are homebound that include:
+††††† (15)"Home delivered nutrition services" means the provision of meals and related nutrition services to older individuals who are homebound, such as:

 ††††† (a) Nutrition screening;